-In another state famous for a semi-round piece of food, Boise, Idaho hosts a New Years Eve party featuring a giant potato.
-This is a fairly new festival that began in 2013 and has already seen great success.
+In another state famous for a semi-round piece of food, Boise, Idaho hosts an annual party featuring a giant potato.
+This is a fairly recently-created festival that began in 2013 and has already seen great success.
 The event includes a professional fireworks show, live music, and plenty of food.
 You would not regret attending this event and becoming what they call, "spec-taters."

 A Big Chunk of Cheese

 Naturally, a state where its residents are called "cheese heads" would have a cheese-related party.
 The cheesy celebration features live music, food, a bonfire, and the dropping of the massive chunk of cheese.
 Sadly, the massive chunk of cheese is not real, but you can enjoy some delicious fresh cheese from local vendors.